joeyllm/joeyllm-website/README.md

 ## Getting Started

 This repository contains the Next.js front-end for the JoeyLLM website.
 It uses the App Router, Tailwind CSS, and TypeScript.
-The codebase is structured to keep most UI server-rendered and confine interactivity to small client components.

 ## Quick start

 Requirements: